tizoc/fiasco/doc/index.rst

 Notes
 =====

 In the examples I use global variables (``$app``, ``$render``, etc), this goes against the "globals are bad" dogma and hurts some sensibilities.
-It just happens to be the way I do it myself on my code (yes, I'm aware of the consecuences posed by using globals).
+It just happens to be the way I do it myself on my code (yes, I'm aware of the consequences posed by using globals).

-If this doesn't work for you (because you happen to use a threaded server, or you simply are allergic to globals) you can always use other approaches like degining a constant inside the namespace where your application lives for storing those references, or using Thread.current and a helper method so that you have to type less.
+If this doesn't work for you (because you happen to use a threaded server, or you simply are allergic to globals) you can always use other approaches like defining a constant inside the namespace where your application lives for storing those references, or using Thread.current and a helper method so that you have to type less.
 It is up to you, Fiasco doesn't prescribe a way of doing things here.

 The same applies to ``@route``.
 It can be named any way you want, and it doesn't have to be an instance variable, the reason I use it as an instance variable is that it stands out more than a plain 'route'.